The-manpreet-singh/react-redux-would-you-rather-app/README.md

 ## project rules: https://review.udacity.com/#!/rubrics/1567/view

-This is the starter code for the final assessment project for Udacity's React & Redux course.
+This is the final assessment project for Udacity's React - Redux course.
+This app a web app that lets a user play the “Would You Rather?” questions answer game.
+In this project, I'm using react and redux functionality, improving the predictability of the application’s state; establish rules for getting and updating the store; and identify what state should live inside of Redux and what state should live inside of React components.

+## Features

+- login from with option to select user
+- option to logout any time
+- Tabs for answer or unanswer questions
+- option to create new questions
+- option to see the leaderboard

+# extra description for api

 The `_DATA.js` file represents a fake database and methods that let you access the data.
 The only thing you need to edit in the `_DATA.js` file is the value of `avatarURL`.
 Each user should have an avatar, so you’ll need to add the path to each user’s avatar.